7/30/2019

 Steve Tusa

 Great.
-And then so you think you guys are taking share, it sounds like, because some of the other guys put up numbers that are obviously not as good as that.
+And then so you think you guys are taking share, it sounds like, because some of the other guys have put up numbers that are obviously not as good as that.

 speaker

-Mike Lamocke
+Mike Lamac

-Chairman and CEO
+Chairman and Chief Executive Officer

 speaker